Zee-37/CI_PP1_Honeycomb/README.md

 ![Colour scheme](docs/features/colour-scheme.jpg)

 ### Fonts
-I mostly used sans-serif font-families.
+I mostly used web safe sans-serif font-families and serif fonts for the paragraphs.

 ### Structure
 The website consists of five separate pages: